heidre/projectDesign/feedback/index.md

 - "I'd use it when reading the news."

-- "I'd like to see an explanation in the artist statement about what the use of passive voice means."

 - "ExposéMoi makes the process of analysing a text for passive constructions much, much easier and faster."

 - "ExposéMoi is unobtrusive but available whenever I need it."